 When do we use a resume objective?

-Some people might think there is no specific purpose for a resume objective.
-However, through a resume objective, you can show your recruiters that you are ambitious, you have specific goals in your life and you have a good plan to achieve them.
+Some people might think there is no specific purpose for an objective.
+However, through an objective statement, you can show your recruiters that you are ambitious, you have specific goals in your life and you have a good plan to achieve them.
 In such a way the recruiters get a positive impression of you and that gives you some brownie points.

 Certainly, there are some benefits including career objectives to your resume.
 A job seeker adds resume objectives when he or she does not have any prior experience in that specific field.
 Nonetheless, it shows how willing they are to join that field; it shows their dedication and determination to work.
 It also tells the hiring manager why and how you are the best candidate for the post.
 It is also a helpful option when someone is willing to switch their career.